chatox/networks-science-course/practicum/ps02_cytoscape_advanced.md

 ## 2.1.
 Creating from existing spreadsheets

 We will create a network from two spreadsheets.
-The first one, `les_miserables-characters.csv`, contains the name and gender of the characters in the novel *Les Misérables* by Victor Hugo.
-The second one, `les_miserables-chapters.csv` contains the number of chapters in which two characters appear.
+The first one, `got-characters.csv`, contains the name and house of the characters in the series *Game of Thrones* by George R. R. Martin.
+The second one, `got-relationships.csv` contains relationships between characters.

-First we import the network:
+First we import the edges:

 * ``File > Import > Network from file ...``
-* Use file ``les_miserables-chapters.csv``
+* Use file ``got-relationships.csv``
-* Select for name1: "Source Node" (it's a green disc)
+* Select for `src`: "Source Node" (it's a green disc)
-* Select for name2: "Target Node" (it's a red target)
+* Select for `dest`: "Target Node" (it's a red target)
-* Select for numchapters: "Edge Attribute"
+* Select "Edge Attribute" for the other columns

-Run the network analysis and create a prefuse force directed layout on the attribute ``numchapters``.

 Now we import the node attribute:

 * ``File > Import > Table from file ...``
-* Use file ``les_miserables-characters.csv``
+* Use file ``got-characters.csv``
 * Import data as "Node Table Columns"
-* The first column (name) should be the key.
+* The first column (id) should be the key.
-* The second column (gender) should be an attribute
+* The other columns should be attributes

+Next, style the network:

+* Use the *character-name* of the character as the node label.
+* Use the *degree* as the size of the node (you will need to run the network analysis first with Tools > Analyze Network)
-Now, use the "gender" attribute to determine the shape and color of nodes.
+* Use the *house-birth* attribute to determine the shape and color of nodes.
 Use style, shape, fill-color, and discrete mappings.
+* Use the *relationship* attribute to label edges.
+Leave edges in color black, except for edges representing killing, which should be in red.

-[**REPORT**] Include the graph of *Les Misérables*.
+[**REPORT**] Include the graph of *Game of Thrones*.

+[**REPORT**] Show one example of a multi-edge in this graph.
+Indicate which characters are involved.

+[**REPORT**] Show one example of a loop in this graph.
+Indicate which characters are involved.

-[**REPORT**] Include a brief commentary on what do you observe with respect to gender in this novel, according to the graph you are looking at.
+[**REPORT**] Indicate a brief commentary on any interesting phenomenon you observe on this graph.

 ## 2.2.
 Create a new network in a CSV file